newenclave/mico/README.md

 ## Difference

 "Mico" in an implementation but of course it has some difference.
-It's so funny to add somethink new =)
+It's so funny to add something new =)

 *   tail call optimization.
-    So I hope Thorsten will add this think to the book.
+    So I hope Thorsten will add this thing to the book.

 *   line number for the tokens.
     Yeap.
 Now I can see where do happen the errors.